Thursday, December 07, 2023

 · Bi-directional filter

-Single -In a single-directional filter, the filtering flows in only one direction. when you apply a filter in the one table, it will affect the related data in the other table, but not vice versa.
+Single (Single-directional) – In a single-directional relationship, filters flow in only one direction.
+Filtering one table affects the related table, but not vice versa.

 No comments: